ahmedOmuharram/LAMINA/docs/api/materials.rst

 **When to Use:**

-- Finding materials with specific property ranges (e.g., band gap 1-3 eV)
+- Finding materials with specific property ranges (e.g., band gap :math:`1-3` eV)
 - Filtering by crystal structure (e.g., cubic systems only)
-- Searching for materials with target mechanical properties (e.g., bulk modulus > 100 GPa)
+- Searching for materials with target mechanical properties (e.g., bulk modulus :math:`> 100` GPa)
 - Combining multiple property constraints (e.g., stable semiconductors with direct band gap)

 **How It Fetches Data:**